Admission to the University

 A minimum of 36 credits is required from the following categories.
 Additional courses may be completed in any of the below categories to complete the required 36 credits.

-Graduate programs are offered through one or more of the following locations: Moscow and the U of I's Centers in Boise, Coeur d'Alene, or Idaho Falls, as well as Engineering Outreach or other distance learning opportunities.
+Graduate programs are offered through one or more of the following locations: Moscow; the U of I's Centers in Boise, Coeur d'Alene, or Idaho Falls; or the Engineering Outreach or other distance learning opportunities.
 Please see www.uidaho.edu/admissions/graduate to determine where graduate programs are delivered.

 More than 600 faculty members participate in teaching and research.
 In addition to the accreditation of some individual programs, the University is accredited by the Northwest Commission on Colleges and Universities.